opendocsg/slw-judgments-backfill/2018_SGHC_190/report.md

 clause 4.3.4 does not set any time limit for this registration process to take place. [note: 112]

 148    The lack of a stipulation as to time is not fatal to the plaintiff’s case.
-This is because where a contract does not specify the time for performance by a party that has undertaken to carry out such performance, an obligation to perform within a reasonable time is implied in law: _Max Master Holdings Ltd and others v Taufik Surya Dharma and others and another suit_ [2016] SGHC 147 at [98].
+This is because where a contract does not specify the time for performance by a party that has undertaken to carry out such performance, an obligation to perform within a reasonable time is implied in law: _Max Master Holdings Ltd and others v Taufik Surya Dharma and others and another suit_ <span class="citation">[2016] SGHC 147</span> at [98].
 What is “reasonable” would depend on all the circumstances of the case, and the court is not limited to what the parties contemplated or ought to have foreseen at the time of entry into the contract: _Chitty_ at para 21–021.
 Hence the crux of the present issue is whether the defendant had performed its obligation within a reasonable time by setting up accounts with retailers in April 2013, and transferring the SKUs in May 2013.

 149    I find that the defendant had not performed the obligation within a reasonable time.
 The evidence of David, which I accept, is that based on his previous experience with opening new accounts with the retailers in question, it would take typically two to three weeks to open an